 Word of the Father, now in flesh appearing;

 Here is a rendition by Andrea Bocelli in Latin.
-It is an amazing performance and I don’t see how he could possible have enough air to hold that last phrase so loooong!!
+It is an amazing performance and I don’t see how he could possibly have enough air to hold that last phrase so loooong!!